avo-hq/docs/0.1/fields-reference.md

 Each Avo resource has a `fields` method that registers your resource's fields.
 Avo ships with a variety of fields like `text`, `textarea`, `number`, `password`, `boolean`, `select`, and others.

-To add a field you just need to declare it in the `fields` method like so:
+To add a field you need to declare it in the `fields` method like so:

 ```ruby
 fields do